xeaone/rust-sendmail/README.md

 </ol>

-\* Not these instructions assume a Ubuntu machine
+\* Note these instructions assume a Ubuntu machine

 <h2>Step One</h2>